 The resulting equivalent stress (HMH, von Mises) and plastic strain are calculated on plates.
 When the yield strength (multiplied by resistance factor for structural steel ϕ = 0.9, which is editable in Code setup) on the bilinear material diagram is reached, the check of the equivalent plastic strain is performed.
 The limit value of 5 % is suggested in Eurocode (EN1993-1-5 App.
 C, Par.
 C8, Note 1), this value can be modified in Code setup, but verifications were done for the recommended value.

-Plate element is divided into 5 layers and elastic/plastic behavior is investigated in each of them.
+The plate element is divided into five layers, and elastic/plastic behavior is investigated in each of them.
 The program shows the worst result from all of them.
 The CBFEM method can provide stress a little bit higher than yield strength.
 The reason is the slight inclination of the plastic branch of the stress-strain diagram, which is used in the analysis to improve the stability of the interaction calculation.
 This is not a problem for practical design.
-The equivalent plastic strain is exceeded at higher stress and the joint does not satisfy anyway.
+The equivalent plastic strain is exceeded at higher stress, and the joint does not satisfy anyway.